Regional cuisine and dishes

 1 cube of beef extract or water

-Put the butter and oil into a sauce pan.
+Put the butter and oil into a saucepan.
 Once hot add the bacon, cook until brown.
 The onion, garlic and the bouquet of herbs can now be added.
-Pour the wine and the cube of beef extract (or water) into the sauce pan, and simmer for 20 mins.
-After the 20 minutes, take the pan off the heat and pour the sauce through the strainer into another sauce pan.
+Pour the wine and the cube of beef extract (or water) into the saucepan, and simmer for 20 mins.
+After the 20 minutes, take the pan off the heat and pour the sauce through the strainer into another saucepan.
 At the same time take the bacon pieces and put them with the strained sauce.
 Bring the sauce back to the simmer, break the eggs 1 by 1 into the sauce, add the salt and pepper to taste.
-Keep turning the sauce untill the eggs are cooked ( light boiled).
+Keep turning the sauce until the eggs are cooked (lightly boiled).
 Serve hot with lots of french bread or toast.